Bradley-Hower/reading-notes/dynamic-web-pages-with-javascript.md

 At its inception, JavaScript was made for use in web browsers.
 It allows allows for dynamic content to be created within a website.
 This would be considered "client-side" running.
 Nowadays, JavaScript runs on servers also.
 The most popular version of these server languages is Node.js.

-JavaScript can be included within the HTML file of a website, or it can be within an external JavaScript file, which is then imported with the following line of code.
-Examples of both are below.
+JavaScript can be included within the HTML file of a website, or it can be within an external JavaScript file, which is then imported.
+Examples of the lines of code to accomplish such are found both below.

 ### Internal